OpenLiberty/liberty-tools-intellij/docs/user-guide.md

 ## Configure a Liberty server

-Liberty configuration assistance provides code completion in Liberty `server.xml, 'server.env`, and `bootstrap.properties` files.
+Liberty configuration assistance provides code completion in Liberty `server.xml`, 'server.env`, and `bootstrap.properties` files.

-1. Start the project in dev mode, using one of the previously described Liberty tool window start commands.
+1. Start the project in dev mode by using one of the previously described Liberty tool window start commands.
 Dev mode installs the Liberty features that are required for your application.
 2. Open any of the supported Liberty configuration files.
 3. To use Liberty-specific code completion, press **Ctl/Cmd** + **Space** anywhere within the document.
 A drop-down list of completion suggestions appears.